jools-r/jcr_writetab_author/README.md

 # jcr_writetab_author

-Optionally assign an article to another author from within the @Write@ panel.
+Optionally assign an article to another author from within the `Write` panel.

 ---